The Fall (Camus novel): Life in Amsterdam

 Instead, Clamence decides to flee Paris for London, and takes an indirect route there, moving through North Africa; however, he meets a friend while in Africa and decides to stay and find work, eventually settling in Tunis.
 But after the Allies land in Africa, Clamence is arrested by the Germans and thrown into a concentration camp—"chiefly [as] a security measure", he assures himself (Camus 343).

-While interned, Clamence meets a comrade, introduced to the reader only as "Du Guesclin", who had fought in the Spanish Civil War, was captured by "the Catholic general", and now found himself in the hands of the Germans in Africa.
-These experiences subsequently caused the man to lose his faith in the Catholic Church (and perhaps in God as well); as a form of protest Du Guesclin announces the need for a new Pope—one who will "agree to keep alive, in himself and in others, the community of our sufferings"—to be chosen from among the prisoners in the camp.
+While interned, Clamence meets a comrade whom he compares to Du Guesclin and subsequently refers to by that name.
+Du Guesclin had fought in the Spanish Civil War, was captured by "the Catholic general", and now found himself in the hands of the Germans in Africa.
+These experiences subsequently caused the man to lose his faith in the Catholic Church (and perhaps in God as well); as a form of protest, Du Guesclin announces the need for a new Pope—one who will "agree to keep alive, in himself and in others, the community of our sufferings"—to be chosen from among the prisoners in the camp.
 As the man with "the most failings", Clamence jokingly volunteers himself, but finds that the other prisoners agree with his appointment.
 As a result of being selected to lead a group of prisoners as "Pope", Clamence is afforded certain powers over them, such as how to distribute food and water and deciding who will do what kind of work.
 "Let's just say that I closed the circle", he confesses, "the day I drank the water of a dying comrade.
 No, no, it wasn't Du Guesclin; he was already dead, I believe, for he stinted himself too much" (Camus 343–4).